RozbehSharahi/graphql3/README.md

 This will create a fresh TYPO3 installation.
 Navigate to `http://[HOST]:[PORT]/`, where it should ask you to create a `FIRST_INSTALL` file.

-For the time being it is still mandatory to call the site-identifier manually `main` in order to have graphql route activated.
-See: `/Tests/Fixture/Graphql3TestExtension/ext_localconf.php`.

 Installation steps should be fast and easy if you use sqlite (hopefully :)).